-An Entrance Counseling is actually a counseling session which is designed to help you better understand your obligation as a borrower and provides other useful information on the loan process.
-Entrance Interviews are required for all of first time, first-year borrowers.
+Entrance Counseling is actually a counseling session which is designed to help you better understand your obligation as a borrower and provides other useful information on the loan process.
+Entrance Counseling is required for all of first time, first-year borrowers.
 Click here to complete Entrance Counseling.

 Completion of a Master Promissory Note

-Signing the Master Promissory Note The Direct Stafford Loan borrowers who wish these funds to credit to their term bill, must complete a Master Promissory Note (MPN) at using your federal Personal Identification Number (PIN).
+Direct Stafford Loan borrowers must complete a Master Promissory Note (MPN) using your federal Personal Identification Number (PIN).
 The same PIN used to complete your online FAFSA is used to sign your MPN.
-To obtain a PIN, visit www.pin.ed.gov .
+To obtain a PIN, visit www.pin.ed.gov.

 Enrollment of at least Half Time